 Stem cell or bone marrow transplants are the only cure for thalassemia, but they're not done regularly because of the significant risks involved.

 Stem cells are produced in bone marrow, the spongy tissue found in the centre of some bones, and have the ability to grow into different types of blood cells.

 For a stem cell transplant, stem cells from a healthy donor are taken through a drip into a vein.

 These cells then start to create healthy red blood cells to replace the cells affected by thalassemia.

 A stem cell transplant is an intensive treatment that carries numerous risks.

-The major risk is graft versus host disease, which is a life-threatening problem where the transplanted cells start to attack the other cells in your body.
+The major risk is graft versus host disease, which is a life-threatening issue where the transplanted cells start to attack the other cells in your body.

-For people with severe types of thalassemia, the long-term benefits of a stem cell transplant will need to be considered against the possible risks to aid determine whether the treatment is suitable.
+For people with severe kinds of thalassemia, the long-standing benefits of a stem cell transplant will need to be considered against the possible risks to help determine if the treatment is right.

 Outlook for Thalassemia

-Although the major health problems associated with thalassemia can often be managed with treatment, it's still a serious health condition that can have a significant impact on a person's life.
+Although the major health issues related to thalassemia can normally be managed with treatment, it's still a serious health problem that can have a huge impact on a person's life.